 Toolbar in Blazor Gantt Chart Component

-The Gantt Chart component provides the toolbar support to handle Gantt Chart actions.
+The Blazor Gantt Chart component includes built-in toolbar support for executing common actions such as editing, searching, and navigating the timeline.
 The Toolbar property accepts the collection of built-in toolbar items and ToolbarItem objects for custom toolbar items.

 Built-in toolbar items

-Built-in toolbar items execute standard actions of the Gantt Chart component, and these items can be added to toolbar by defining the Toolbar as a collection of built-in items.
-It renders the button with icon and text.
+Built-in toolbar items allow you to perform standard operations directly from the Gantt interface.
+These items can be added to the toolbar by specifying the Toolbar property as a collection of predefined items.
+Each toolbar item appears as a button with an associated icon and label for intuitive interaction.

 The following table shows built-in toolbar items and its actions.